-The NordicTrack C700 treadmill was redesigned in 2016 and is a very capable machine for entry level or moderate users who like a few extra features to keep boredom at bay.
-It features iFit Bluetooth capability as well as a new calorie burn meter, among other new amenities.
+The NordicTrack C700 treadmill was recently redesigned and is a very capable machine for entry level or moderate users who like a lot of extra features and capabilities.
+It features iFit Bluetooth capability as well as a new calorie burn meter, among other upgraded amenities.

 The C700 has a respectable 20 workout programs designed by personal trainers and a multi window LED console that gives you the standard information, such as time, speed, calories burned, heart rate and distance traveled.
 It also has a ¼ mile track graphics feature showing your progress.

 The specs for the NordicTrack C700 treadmill are: